-If your property doesn’t have a valid EPC rating of ‘E’ or above by this date, it cannot be legally let.
+If your property doesn’t have a valid EPC rating of ‘E’ or above, it cannot be legally let.

-The regulation changes hope to make homes more energy-efficient and reduce carbon emissions as part of the government target to be net-zero by 2050.
+These proposed regulation changes were designed to make homes more energy-efficient and reduce carbon emissions as part of the government target to be ‘net-zero’ by 2050.

 What is an EPC?

 An Energy Performance Certificate gives detailed information about your property’s energy efficiency and carbon dioxide emissions.

 To receive an EPC, you must have an Energy Assessment Survey carried out at your property.
 Your Domestic Energy Assessor will perform internal and external inspections to determine how energy-efficient your building is and what possible level of efficiency is achievable if improvements are made.